A tonewood guide is essential if you want to make your own guitar. We’ll answer the following questions:

 3.2.
 Side, back and neck.

 Typically, hardwood is preferred for those guitar parts.
 What’s the right type of wood to use for the back, sides and neck of your guitar?
 Well… It’s not as important to know that as it is for the top.
-But still, if you want to make the right choice, here’s what you can find:
+But still, if you want to make the right choice, here’s what you can find (from left to right and top to bottom):

 And there are many other woods usable for guitar neck, back and sides such as: Meranti, Australian Red Cedar, or Sapele… The choice is yours to make.